 - b) Market risk: The company presently does not hold or trade any financial instruments and is therefore not exposed to any market risk. - c) Interest rate risk: The company does not have significant long term borrowings and therefore is not overly exposed to interest rate risk. - d) Liquidity risk: Cash is monitored on a daily basis and is closely monitored to ensure that all payment obligations are met in a timely manner.
 The Board meets regularly to review cash flow projections and future capital requirements. - e) Foreign exchange risk: The functional currency of the company's trading activities is the USD.
 At present foreign exchange risk arises on the translation of our GBP Sterling overheads into USD.
-It is the view of the Board that a hedging strategy will be implemented to cover our Sterling exposure when deemed appropriate.
+The Board has appointed a committee that actively monitors the company's future foreign exchange requirements and has put in place a hedging stratergy.